 Start the process of identifying a research mentor early – it is best if you can begin the process at least a year before the semester during which you want to perform your Capstone.
 As lab space is finite, it is not unusual for some labs to fill up months in advance.
 An early start can also allow you to start in the lab before you want to begin the Capstone project, and gain more experience from your research.

-You may want to discuss with your mentor the possibility of gaining some Independent Study credit in the semesters before you start your Capstone.
 In identifying your research mentor, try to find someone who works in a field that interests you or is part of your career goals, and who seems to be enthusiastic about mentoring you.
 Situations where either the mentor or mentee are less than enthused about the project are not likely to result in a worthwhile experience for either.
+If you start early, you may also want to discuss with your mentor the possibility of gaining some Independent Study credit in the semesters before you start your Capstone.

 Furthermore, if your mentor is not BSC faculty, be sure that he or she sees and agrees to the conditions of a Research Capstone project as outlined in the Mentor’s Agreement Form.
 The mentor will be required to sign this form before the project begins, but it is advisable to make them aware of the form and requirements early in the process.
 The agreement form can be found by clicking here, or on the “Forms” page.
 If your mentor is not Marshall faculty, be sure to get full contact information including mailing address, email, and phone number to include on the proposal form.
 For Marshall faculty, only the email is necessary.

 Once you have identified a mentor, it is critical that both you and your mentor fully understand the guidelines and due dates for any project you wish to perform.
 The project must focus on an engaged, supervised research experience in a lab, field, museum, or other active research area.
 When developing a proposal, ensure that clear expectations are set down between you, and written on the proposal form.
 The project description should make it clear to the Capstone Administrator exactly what activities you will be involved in, and how completion of the project will be assessed.
-Fine details of the activities themselves are not necessary at this time.
+Assessment must be included, with some deliverable like a research paper, poster, or oral presentation as part of the requirements.
+Fine details of the activities themselves (e.g. a list of methods) are not necessary at this time.

 Start early enough to leave sufficient time to complete required paperwork before the due date for that paperwork.